sequenceiq/blog-test/source/_posts/2014-09-14-database-upgrade-process.markdown

 * CONTAINER_NAME - the name of the database Docker container
 * DB_USER - the database user name
 * DB_PASS - the database password
-* DB_NAME - the databaste schema
+* DB_NAME - the database schema

-We have a running database now (in less than a minute); we can connect to it with a client on your localhost, port 5432 with the given username/password.
+We have a running database now (in less than a minute) - same as the prod; we can connect to it with a client on your localhost, port 5432 with the given username/password.

 #### Perform changes required by the new version of the application

-As expected, this is the most challenging part in the process: changes need to be implemented and also captured so that they can be applied any time (preferably in an automated way)
+As expected, this is the most challenging part in the process: changes need to be implemented and also captured so that they can be applied any time (preferably in an **automated** way)

 As we're using JPA (with Hibernate as JPA provider) incremental structural changes are executed with the SchemaUpdate tool.
 This can be done during the application startup or using *ant* or *maven*.